nixworks/public/news/2016/07/6/README.md

 ##### Oscar Pistorius trial
 ### [South African athlete Oscar Pistorius is sentenced to six years imprisonment for the murder of Reeva Steenkamp. ](/news/2016/07/6/south-african-athlete-oscar-pistorius-is-sentenced-to-six-years-imprisonment-for-the-murder-of-reeva-steenkamp.md)
-_Context: Oscar Pistorius trial, South Africa, Oscar Pistorius, Reeva Steenkamp_
+_Context: Reeva Steenkamp, South Africa, Oscar Pistorius trial, Oscar Pistorius_

 ##### Iraq Inquiry
 ### [A report about the United Kingdom's involvement in the Iraq War is released.
 The chairman of the inquiry, Sir John Chilcot, said that the invasion was not a "last resort" and was based on "flawed intelligence and assessments".
 The inquiry was announced on 15 June 2009 by then-Prime Minister Gordon Brown.
 The final hearing was held on 2 February 2011. ](/news/2016/07/6/a-report-about-the-united-kingdom-s-involvement-in-the-iraq-war-is-released-the-chairman-of-the-inquiry-sir-john-chilcot-said-that-the-in.md)